Last-Minute Gifts for Cinephiles

 Here are a few that are worth the money:

 • Criterion Channel - $10.99/month or $99.99 yearly.
 The channel includes Criterion and Janus' entire libraries, along with a rotating selection of independent movies from around the world.
-There are tons of special features, interviews, old trailers, and other gems that you'd be loathe to find anywhere else.
+There are tons of special features, interviews, old trailers, and other gems that you'd be loath to find anywhere else.

 • Shudder - $5.99/month or $56.99 yearly.
 If your gift recipient loves thriller, horror, or suspense films, this subscription is a no-brainer.
 There are playlists curated by directors, live-streaming marathons, and it's the only way to watch Joe Bob Briggs' show, "The Last Drive-In."